 Hot tip: Always check the expiration date of your yeast before you start baking.
 Store your yeast in a dark, cool place completely sealed in an airtight container to keep it active longer.

-- Dissolve active yeast in 110℉ water.
+- Dissolve active yeast in 110℉ milk.
 Once again, yeast is a living and breathing organism.
-When mixing it with water, you must do so at the right temperature.
-If you mix the dough in too hot of water, you risk over activating (or killing!) the yeast and causing the bread to rise inconsistently.
-If you mix it in too cool of water, your yeast will not activate fully and your bread will turn out sad and flat.
+When mixing it with liquid, you must do so at the right temperature.
+If you mix the dough in too hot of liquid, you risk over activating (or killing!) the yeast and causing the bread to rise inconsistently.
+If you mix it in too cool of liquid, your yeast will not activate fully and your bread will turn out sad and flat.

 - Choose high quality flour.
 Bob’s Red Mill is the best flour for baking that requires yeast.
 It has a high protein content which makes for a “stronger”, chewy texture.